jeswheel/haiti_article/README.md

 This repository contains the necessary code to reproduce the article: "Informing policy via dynamic models: Cholera in Haiti".

+The `ms.Rnw` file took 4 days, 9 hours, and 2 minutes to compile using 36 cores.
+It required 42 GB of memory.

 ### TODO:

 - [ ] Probably need to change the parameter table to a figure...
 See: [when should I make my table a figure](https://journals.plos.org/ploscompbiol/s/tables)